 - Have a weakened immune system because of: *

-- HIV, AIDS, or another disease that affects the immune system.
+- HIV/AIDS, or other diseases that affect the immune system.

 - Treatment with drugs that affects the immune system.